tydeno/Ploto/README.md

 These are known:
 * Only works when plotting in root of drives
 * Only works when Drives are dedicated to plotting (dont hold any other files)
+* If you start to use Ploto and you have Logs created by GUI or any other manager in C:\Users\me.chia\mainnet\plotter\, Get-PlotoPlots wont the able to read the status.
+Make sure you delete/move all existing Logs in said path.
 * Can only display and stop PlotJobs that have been spawned using PlotoSpawner
 * Using the -PerfCounter param on Get-PlotoJobs takes a while to load
 * PlotoMover is very limited right now, may break copy jobs at times (Bits)